 What is a Bonsai?

-A bonsai is a tree in a pot that has had styling, shaping and attention given to it to make it look like an old tree in nature.
+The Japanese word ‘bonsai’ means ‘a tree in a pot’, but more correctly it is a tree that has had styling, shaping and attention to make it look like an older tree with character in nature.
 It is more than a mere tree in a pot.

 Bonsai is a living art form.
 The tree is your canvas.
-It does not matter how old a bonsai is, what matters is how old it looks.
-The oldest bonsai in the world are in the Japanese Emperor’s collection, some of them being 800 years old.
+It does not matter how old a bonsai is, what matters is how old and how beautiful it looks.
+The oldest bonsai in the world are in the Japanese Emperor’s collection.
+Some of them are estimated to be 800 years old.

 What are the most important things to learn about bonsai?

 If you learn how to grow and keep a tree healthy then you can style it.
-A bonsai is styled by both cutting to encourage growth in certain areas and/or wiring to shape controlling branch shapes with wire.
-There are styling guidelines available, that is the artistic side.
+A bonsai is styled by both cutting to encourage growth in certain areas and/or wiring to shape and control branch shapes.
+There are styling techniques and guidelines available, that is the artistic side.
 The health of a tree is more important than its style.
 Its style can be continually altered because the tree is always growing.

 The only “finished” bonsai is a dead bonsai.